jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

     }
 }
 ```
 The `SingletonA` class contains an internal reference to an object of its own type, `singleton`.
 The constructor is `private` so that no other instance can execute it.
-The `static` `acquire()` method initializes the internal `singleton` if null via the constructor, assign and returns a reference.
+The `static` `acquire()` method initializes the internal `singleton` if null via the constructor, assigns and returns a reference.
 The GoF use `instance()` rather than `acquire()`, but I prefer the latter name, since it doesn’t suggest the underlying creation mechanism. `getInstance()` is another popular method name you’ll see.

 It’s nice and simple, and it contains a flaw.
 It is not thread safe.
 If two threads are first to execute the null check at the same time, both will find it null and initialize `singleton`.
 Two instances of `SingletonA` will be initialized, but only the second one will be retained.